«Medicata» — the eRx platform with all-in-one app for prescribed medications

 The partnership with a major player was our key objective from the beginning.
 Our project with nationwide scale potential required strong financial and GR support.
 We were looking for enterprises - insurance companies, healthcare IT, pharmaceuticals – countrywide chains, distributors, not excluding investment funds.
 The 20 potential investors were pitched in 8 months (November 2019 to July 2020).
 Most of the potential investors came from Sergey’s contacts, I have managed to attract the attention of two corporations who made us offers, in January and in August 2020.
 We signed a Term Sheet with Atlas Investments, a Vadim Yakunin (Protek Group, #1 Pharma distributor and largest pharmacy chain in RU) controlled company in late August and closed a deal on 24th of December 2020.

 One of the potential investors, a state-owned enterprise, approached us with an investment offer in mid-February 2021.
-It was looking like a perfect blend for us – two shareholders, both leaders in important sectors – one in B2B, the other one in B2G, should give us the desired strength in GR and finance.
-It should have been, but it turned out as a bizarre clash of clans of corporative lawyers, fighting for future gains and mitigation of unrealistic risks.
-After 9 months of negotiations, a ton of meetings, emails, calls, etc, Term Sheet finalization happened after 8-hour-long meeting with a group of lawyers from all sides in person in Medicata’s meeting room.
-Then we spent another 7 months in the same process - fighting for more future control and risk mitigations.
-My focus was too much bent on this process, I began feeling like a lawyer at some point.
-Meanwhile, two things happened in February-March of 2022 which made a significant impact on both parties and process - 1) full change of the negotiation leading team at potential investor.
-2)Investemens freeze after 24th of February, as a result, our deal fell apart in May 2022.
+It looked like a perfect blend for us – two shareholders, both leaders in important sectors – one in B2B, the other in B2G, should give us the desired strength in GR and finance.
+It should have been, but it turned out as a bizarre process between corporative lawyers fighting for future gains and mitigating unrealistic risks.
+After 9 months of negotiations, a ton of meetings, emails, calls, the Term Sheet was approved in an 8-hour-long in person meeting with a group of lawyers and decision makers.
+Then I spent another 7 months in the similar process - had trying to find balanced terms for all parties about future control and risk mitigations.
+My focus was too bent on this process, and I began feeling like a lawyer at some point.
+Meanwhile, two things happened in February-March of 2022 that made a significant impact on both parties and the process:

 The Fall